ama-team/cookbook-docker-compose/README.md

 # ama-docker-compose Cookbook

-This cookbook automates installation and usage of docker-compose.
+This cookbook automates installation and usage of [Docker Compose][compose] tool.

 Please not that most of the actions - at least for 0.1.x - are executed regardless of current state.
 Even if all containers are up and running, action `:up` will issue a new shell command.
-Single-service actions are not supported either.
+Single-service actions are not yet supported either.

 ## Requirements

 ### Platforms

-- Ubuntu
+- Ubuntu LTS 12.04+
+- Debian 7+
+- Fedora 21+
+- Centos 6.5+

-Should work on Debian and other Linux distros as well, but we don't have enough time to set up kitchen grounds for all cases.
+Should work on other Linux distros as well, but we don't have enough time to set up kitchen grounds for all cases.
 Should work on Mac as well but never tested.